 Why is this significant?

 An imperfect physical analogy to the energy cascade described above is one of sand grains shifting down sandpile slopes.
-In this analogy, the individual sand grains are electrons, and the individual tiles where they can be stacked represent atoms and molecules around which these electrons orbit.
+In this analogy, the individual sand grains are electrons, and the individual tiles where sand grains can be stacked represent atoms and molecules around which these electrons orbit.
 Sandpile toy models (and their realized counterparts) can exhibit properties found in automata and self-organizating systems.
 My current work therefore focuses on whether or not self-organizational properties can be found within actual, laboratory-scale radiolytic systems, and if so, how such properties might be observed and quantified.

 My accomplishments so far include: